juristr/fabiangosebrink.github.io/_posts/2016-07-29-how-to-create-an-asp-net-core-1-0-webapi.md

         MyModel Update(MyModel toUpdate);
         void Delete(MyModel toDelete);
         int Save();
-}</span></pre>
+}</span></code></pre>
 >
 > <span style="color: #808080;">taken from <a style="color: #808080;" href="https://github.com/FabianGosebrink/ASPNET-Core-Entity-Framework-Core/blob/master/src/AspnetCoreEFCoreExample/Repositories/IExampleRepository.cs">https://github.com/FabianGosebrink/ASPNET-Core-Entity-Framework-Core/blob/master/src/AspnetCoreEFCoreExample/Repositories/IExampleRepository.cs</a></span>
 >
-> <span style="color: #808080;">See the &#8220;Save()&#8221;-Method here.
+> <span style="color: #808080;">See the "Save()"-Method here.
 But for this time it should be good with the list.
 We are not focussing on the Database here.</span>

 So we do have the repository to save the data.
-Let&#8217;s make it available through DI in the Startup.
+Let's make it available through DI in the Startup.
 This time we do NOT want to have a new repo every request, so we will add a singleton this time.

 > <span style="color: #999999;">In a normal case with a real DB you would not do that</span>
 >